Algeria–Mauritania relations

+Algeria–Mauritania relations refer to the bilateral relations between Algeria and Mauritania.
+The two countries share a 460 km border and generally maintain friendly relations.

-The relationship between Algeria and Mauritania is often characterized as friendly, although there were several political standoffs between the two countries in the past. such as the Western Sahara War (1975-1991).
-During the War, Mauritania and Morocco together invaded the Western Sahara region, while Algeria opposed them and supported the Polisario Front.
-Nonetheless, weaker and poorer than Algeria in every aspect, Mauritania ceded its claims and restored ties with Algeria.
+However, the two countries have experienced periods of political tension in the past.
+During the Western Sahara War (1975–1991), Mauritania and Morocco partitioned and occupied Western Sahara, while Algeria opposed the arrangement and supported the Polisario Front.
+Mauritania later renounced its territorial claims to Western Sahara, and relations with Algeria subsequently normalized.

-Algeria has an embassy in Nouakchott while Mauritania has an embassy in Algiers.
+Algeria maintains an embassy in Nouakchott, while Mauritania maintains an embassy in Algiers.

+History

 Mauritanian Independence

 Algeria supported Mauritania in the 1960s against Moroccan territorial claims, and in the early 1970s helped it leave the franc-zone and establish a national currency.
 Algeria also gave technical, cultural, and economic aid.
 Good relations ended in 1974 in clear alliance of Mauritanian interests with Morocco.
 Mauritania broke relations over Algerian recognition of the SDAR.

 Western Sahara War

 The Polisario Front, supported by Algeria, fought a war against Mauritania and Morocco.
 The Mauritanian military, weaker in both materials and arms, was forced to renounce their claims in the Western Sahara.
 As for the result, Algeria and Mauritania re-invigorated their ties and became strategic partners.